nashville-software-school/client-side-mastery/CourseMaterial/Sprint_1/Git/Exersices/DailyJournalRepoChangesPush.md

 1. Merge changes into the main branch with a PR.
 1. Update the main branch on your local computer

-Note: see detailed instructions in the Coffee House Changes Exersice.
+Note: see detailed instructions in the Coffee House Changes Exercise.